WeichengSun/ILSM/README.md

 Five interconnection patterns. (b) Three interconnection centrality indices for eight connector species. (c) The frequencies of 48 interconnection motifs. (d) The frequencies (ln-transformed) of 70 roles for eight connector species in the interconnection motifs.
+See codes for plotting in the vignette.

 ## Extensional analysis